jeffjiang13/MatrixAI/README.md

 # SaaS AI Platform

-MatrixAI is a comprehensive SaaS AI Platform with a modern tech stack including Next.js 13, React, Tailwind CSS, Prisma, and Stripe.
+NextGen is a comprehensive SaaS AI Platform with a modern tech stack including Next.js 13, React, Tailwind CSS, Prisma, and Stripe.
 This platform is designed to offer a wide range of AI-powered tools, from image and video generation to music creation and conversational AI.
 Featuring a sleek Tailwind design, full responsiveness, and a variety of authentication methods, this platform is equipped to handle the needs of diverse users.

 ## Features